gnicol/GitSwarm/perforce_swarm/doc-ce/ci/enable_or_disable_ci.md

-GitLab CI is enabled by default on new installations and can be disabled either individually under each project's settings, or site-wide by modifying the settings in `/etc/gitswarm/gitswarm.rb`.
+GitLab CI is enabled by default on new installations and can be disabled either individually under each project's settings, or site-wide by modifying the settings in `gitlab.yml` and `gitlab.rb` for source and package installations respectively.

 ### Per-project user setting